-- 6.2 The PIC will review the impact of the firm's activities on its public interest responsibilities through consideration of: - The firm's strategy; - The firm's risk management and internal controls frameworks and compliance with regulations; - The firm's capital and insurance arrangements; - The firm's firmwide and cross-business operations insofar as they impact compliance with the FRC Principles for Operational Separation; The firm's people policies and the impact of initiatives and procedures for training, remuneration, and ensuring appropriate ethical standards and behaviour; - The firm's culture overseeing initiatives taken by the firm and progress against key performance indicators to ensure that the appropriate culture exists throughout the organisation; - Compliance with the firm's Code of Conduct; - Any other matters relevant to public interest with respect to the multi-disciplinary services provided by the firm, as well as the impact of wider network issues beyond the UK firm. - 6.3 In relation to each of the matters set out in paragraph 6.2, insofar as they relate to the Audit Practice, the PIC will liaise with the Audit Board which has primary responsibility in the firm (and on which the PIC may reasonably rely) for the oversight of the Audit Practice and its satisfaction of regulatory objectives related to Audit Quality and the auditing profession.
-In this context, the Chair of the PIC will liaise with the Chair of the Audit Board regarding relevant and appropriate exchanges regarding the Audit Practice, Audit Quality, reputational risks in Audit, the impact of the non-Audit businesses of the firm upon Audit Quality, and the resilience of the Audit Practice. - 6.4 The PIC will independently and in conjunction with the firm's leadership and the independent Audit Non-Executives (members of the Audit Board) engage with regulators, investors and other stakeholders to enhance stakeholder confidence in the public interest aspect of the firm.3 In this context, the INEs will meet at least once a year with representatives of the FRC. - 6.5 The PIC will agree a statement of how the Board, the Audit Board and INEs have worked during the year detailing specific PIC activities and stakeholder engagement to fulfil the AFGC's purpose, for inclusion in the Transparency Report.
+- the firm's strategy; - the firm's risk management and internal controls frameworks and compliance with regulations; - the Firm's assessment of principal risks including those that would threaten the business model, future performance, solvency or liquidity, and insofar as they relate to the sustainability of the Audit Practice, liaise with the Audit Board accordingly; - the Firm's financial performance, investments, capital and insurance arrangements; - the Firm's operational policies and procedures including client management processes and global network initiatives; - the firm's firmwide and cross-business operations insofar as they impact compliance with the FRC Principles for Operational Separation; - the firm's people policies and the impact of initiatives and procedures for training and development, remuneration, promotion processes, diversity and inclusion and ensuring appropriate ethical standards and behaviour; - the firm's culture overseeing initiatives taken by the firm and progress against key performance indicators to ensure that the appropriate culture exists throughout the organisation; - compliance with the firm's Code of Conduct; and - any other matters relevant to public interest with respect to the multi-disciplinary services provided by the firm, as well as the impact of wider network issues beyond the UK firm. - 6.3 The PIC will be consulted during the development and modification of the Firm's strategy, and may make recommendations prior to their approval by the Board - 6.4 With respect to changes in regulation and any regulatory matters which may significantly impact the Firm, the PIC will be consulted so as to provide input to any deliberations or decisions of the Board related to them. - 6.5 The PIC will independently and in conjunction with the Firm's leadership and the independent Audit Non-Executives (members of the Audit Board) engage with regulators, investors and other stakeholders to enhance stakeholder confidence in the public interest aspect of the firm.
+In this context, the INEs will meet at least once a year with representatives of the FRC. - 6.6 The PIC shall make recommendations to the LLP Board with respect to material communications to regulators and KPMG's responses to relevant consultations. - 6.7 As part of the PIC's wider oversight role, individual INEs frequently attend the Board and Board Committees so as to support their role as contemplated by the AFGC to: (1) monitor the activities of the wider firm and global network for their potential to affect audit quality and the resilience of the audit practice (liaising with the Audit Board as necessary); and (2) ensure the Firm takes account of the public interest in its wider decision making. - 6.8 In relation to each of the matters set out in paragraph 6, the PIC will liaise with the Audit Board which has public interest oversight responsibilities with respect to the Audit Practice (and on which the PIC may reasonably rely).
+In this context, the Chair of the PIC will liaise with the Chair of the Audit Board regarding the Audit Practice, Audit Quality, reputational risks in Audit, the impact of the non-Audit businesses of the Firm upon Audit Quality, and the resilience of the Audit